apache/parquet-format/Encodings.md

 Each subsequent offset equals the previous offset plus the stored size of the previous vector.
 No padding is inserted between vectors.

-A vector's absolute byte position within the page is `page_data_start + 7 + offset`, where `page_data_start` is the first byte after the page's Thrift header and `7` is the size of the ALP header.
+Offsets are relative to the start of the offset array.
+A vector's absolute byte position is `alp_data_start + 7 + offset`, where `alp_data_start` is the first byte of the ALP header within the *decoded* page data — that is, after the page has been decompressed and after any repetition/definition levels — and `7` is the size of the ALP header.
+(When the page is uncompressed and carries no repetition or definition levels, `alp_data_start` coincides with the first byte after the page's Thrift header.)

 ##### Vector Format

 Each vector is self-describing and contains the encoding parameters, FOR metadata, bit-packed encoded values, and exception data.
+The layout described here applies when `compression_mode` = 0 (ALP) and `integer_encoding` = 0 (FOR + bit-packing);
+future modes may define different vector contents and need not include `AlpInfo` or `ForInfo`.

 ```
 +-------------------+-----------------+-------------------+---------------------+-------------------+